cockroachdb/docs/src/current/v22.2/user-defined-functions.md

 docs_area: reference.sql
 ---

-{% include_cached new-in.html version="v22.2" %} A user-defined function (UDF) is a named function defined at the database level that can be called in queries and other contexts.
+{% include new-in.md version="v22.2" %} A user-defined function (UDF) is a named function defined at the database level that can be called in queries and other contexts.
 CockroachDB supports invoking UDFs in `SELECT`, `FROM`, and `WHERE` clauses of [DML statements](sql-statements.html#data-manipulation-statements).

 ## Overview